online-judge-tools/.github/.github/CONTRIBUTING.md

     -   our [maintainers-guide.md](https://github.com/online-judge-tools/.github/blob/master/maintainers-guide.md)
     -   external resources like [How to write the perfect pull request - The GitHub Blog](https://github.blog/2015-01-21-how-to-write-the-perfect-pull-request/), or [The Change Author’s Guide](https://google.github.io/eng-practices/review/developer/) of [Google Engineering Practices Documentation](https://google.github.io/eng-practices/)
 -   When you get some comments, please fix your code or logically persuade the reviewers.

+## About designs

+There are design documents for each repository.
+See [DESIGN.md](https://github.com/online-judge-tools/.github/blob/master/DESIGN.md) of this organization.